jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

 more traditional unit generators being injected into neural networks, see e.g.

-https://arxiv.org/abs/1610.09513 , "Phased LSTM: Accelerating Recurrent Network Training for Long or Event-based Sequences" by Neil et al.
+https://arxiv.org/abs/1610.09513 , "Phased LSTM: Accelerating Recurrent Network Training for Long or Event-based Sequences" by Neil et al. In that paper, periodic sequences of sparsely placed shapes known in audio synthesis as "Attack-Decay Envelopes" are injected into particular locations of the network; the parameters of those sequences are trainable.

 ## Visual synthesis and other kinds of programming via streams of V-values.